Effective Alcohol Addiction Treatment Programs

 Does Alcohol Treatment Really Work?

-Depending on the severity of alcoholism, detox at an alcohol treatment center is usually the first step in the recovery process.
+Depending on the severity of alcoholism, alcohol detox at a California alcohol rehab center is usually the first step in the recovery process.
 Detoxing from alcohol can be very dangerous and can sometimes lead to death if not handled in a safe manner.
-It is essential that this process takes place at a professional alcohol treatment center.
+It is essential that this process takes place at a professional California alcohol detox center.
 Do not attempt to detox alone.

 *The Discovery House is not a medical facility and works with local hospitals when medical detox is needed.